Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 This species feeds on walnut, hickory, and other hardwood trees and shrubs.

-The larvae emerge from eggs laid on the bark of trees and then make their way into the tree’s interior.
+The larvae emerge from eggs laid on trees’ bark and then move into the tree’s interior.

 As the larvae feed, they form intricate tunnels through the tree’s wood, often causing extensive damage.